Eugenie Sage grants $480,000 for waste minimisation research at Scion, Rotorua

 "Each year New Zealand's manufacturing industry uses billions of labels that are delivered on a roll of glassine paper, which cannot be recycled using conventional paper recycling methods.
 The roll is normally sent to landfill" Sage said.

-She said investing in waste minimisation research was important for protecting the environment, and reducing costs to businesses.
+Scion chief executive Dr Julian Lester said partnerships and funding for research were "crucial" for the institute.

-"Rotorua locals, iwi and businesses have told us reducing our impact on the environment is a priority and the findings of this research will assist us."
+Rotorua district councillor and sustainable living portfolio leader Tania Tapsell said: "Rotorua locals, iwi and businesses have told us reducing our impact on the environment is a priority and the findings of this research will assist us."

 She said the compost research was particularly important.